Thomas-Cowie-Engineering/Python-Sort-algorithm-visualiser-app/README.md

 A Python desktop app designed to visualize 4 sorting algorithms from the OCR A-level Computer Science specification and test user knowledge.
 This project was made for my **A-Level Computer Science Coursework** .

+See "python files" to try it out for youself !

 ---

 ## 🚀 Programming concepts and skill demonstrated.